Amazfit Falcon vs Garmin Instinct 3 Solar

 Frequently Asked Questions

-Amazfit Falcon excels if you value elite build quality: titanium unibody with sapphire crystal.
-Garmin Instinct 3 Solar is better if you prioritize potentially infinite battery life in smartwatch mode with solar charging.
-Pick based on your budget and daily use.
+Amazfit Falcon is the better choice if you prioritize elite build quality: titanium unibody with sapphire crystal.
+Garmin Instinct 3 Solar wins if you value potentially infinite battery life in smartwatch mode with solar charging.
+Both are rated highly (4.4★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure